shaheen-syed/LDA-Document-Similarity/README.md

 	* creates similarities.csv

 * plot_document_similarity
+	* plot dendrogram
+	* creates similarities_dendrogram.pdf
-	* plot document similarity (num_publications x num_publications)
+	* plot document similarity heatmap (num_publications x num_publications)
+	* creates similarities.pdf

-## What topic model to use
+## Which topic model to use

 There are 2 trained LDA models included in the files/lda folder.
 Note that these models are trained using corpora from the domain of fisheries science.
-Infering document-topic distributions will correctly work only if the PDFs can be categorized as 'fisheries'.
+Inferring document-topic distributions will correctly work only if the PDFs can be categorized as 'fisheries'.

 * model 1
 	* LDA model with 16 topics trained on 72,000 publication abstracts of all 50 fisheries journals from 2000-2017,